 King (Intermediate)

 Additionally, King got buffed despite being one of the most powerful (and hated) characters in the game, leading to a near-universal community outcry as his Jaguar Sprint got changed.
-That said, King isn’t quite as strong as he was at launch now that other top tiers like Shaheen and Claudio have crawled out of the woodwork, and he’s been pushed down to A-Tier.
+That said, King isn’t quite as strong as he was at launch now that other top tiers like Claudio have crawled out of the woodwork but he’s still sitting in our S-tier for now.

 Law (Easy)